wizkrish921/NordVPN_Parser/README.md

 Using <b>NordVPN_Parser</b>, you can remove this bottleneck.
 You can now quickly download only a subset of servers you are interested in connecting from over 5000+ NordVPN servers in multiple countries.
 You can also delete and reload new set of server configs easily so, you can change your connection pattern frequently without spending a lot of time downloading, parsing and loading to the router.

-NordVN has also released a new recomention option to provide you with the best servers to connect to by your current location.
-This parser leverages that and downloads these server configs (when you pass --recommended flag).
+NordVN has released a recomendation option to provide you with the best servers to connect to by your current location and server load.
+This parser leverages that and downloads these server configs (just pass --recommended flag).

 You can also use <b>NordVPN_Parser</b> independently to update your OpenVPN setting in DD-WRT by running this script to download the config files locally to your machine and pasting that information to the necessary blocks of the OpenVPN UI page.